ezwn/react-concise/README.md

 # react-concise

-**Version**: 4.1.0-2023-10-22
+**Version**: 4.2.0-2023-11-01

-A set of tools simplifying some React operations:
+A set of tools simplifying some common React operations.

-- context factories, making advanced context creation easy.
-- state factory to create child states exposing standard react API from parent states.
-- context filters.
-- usePreviousValue, a hook to get the previous value over component rendering.
+## Context factories

+Provide a set of global functions to create common contexts : state, synchronized state, broadcasting context, ...

+## State derivation

+Create derived child states impacting only a part of their parent state.

+## Tools to detect changes across renders

+## Context filters